Building Resilient Supply Chains

 The program

 Our Executive Certificate is for those who want to drive change responsibly within the value chain.
-It provides a top down view on how all of the nodes along the value chain fit together.
-It focuses on the various stakeholder interests and trade-offs to be made, the relevant key performance indicators and on how to build resilience and agility.
-Understanding the end to end process, the people and what data is the valuable data, is the necessary step before any digital transformation.
-This course enhances collaboration as experts from roles across the value chain learn a common language.
-It also explores strategies for smart green logistics for carbon emissions equivalent reduction and customer satisfaction.
+It provides both a top down and bottom up view of how the entire value chain connects, operates and flows.
+It focuses on the various stakeholder interests and trade-offs to be made and the most relevant key performance indicators to build resilience and agility.
+Understanding the end to end process, the people involved and which data is most relevant, is the necessary step before any digital transformation.
+This course enhances collaboration as experts from roles across the value chain learn a common language and systemic view.
+It also explores proven strategies for smart green logistics for carbon emissions equivalent reduction and customer loyalty.

 Participant profile

-This program is for professionals with minimum 5 years, up to 25 years experience, who want to understand and transform the value chain.
+This program is for experienced professionals (5 to 25 years experience) from any role within the wider business operations, governmental and non-governmental communities, who want to understand and transform our global value chains.

 Format